franklentz/ROBS/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-This package enables you to control OBS through the OBS Websockets Server.
-Its strongly rely on the [websocket package](https://cran.r-project.org/web/packages/websocket/index.html).
+This package on R OBS (pronounce on air OBS) enables you to control OBS through the OBS Websockets Server using R functions.
+Its strongly relies on the [websocket package](https://cran.r-project.org/web/packages/websocket/index.html).

 If you are new here, check the [Get